paolosalvatori/standard-load-balancer/README.md

 The ARM template creates a virtual network with two subnets, one for each virtual machine scale set hosting, respectively, the backend service for TCP-based requests and the backend service for UDP-based requests.
 Each virtual machine scale set is configured to:
 - use Linux OS
+- use accelerated networking
 - be placed in a dedicated subnet of the same VNET
 - be zone-redundant (zone 1 2 3)
 - send data to Log Analytics
 - autoscaling (CPU)
 - use managed disks
 - use an attached data disk
 - use a custom script for VM initialization (see below)

+Virtual machine scale sets are configured to use the following virtual machine extensions:
+- [OmsAgentForLinux](https://docs.microsoft.com/en-us/azure/virtual-machines/extensions/oms-linux): Azure Monitor logs provides monitoring, alerting, and alert remediation capabilities across cloud and on-premises assets.
+The extension for Linux virtual machines installs the Log Analytics agent on Azure virtual machines, and enrolls virtual machines into an existing Log Analytics workspace.
+- [DependencyAgentLinux](https://docs.microsoft.com/en-us/azure/azure-monitor/insights/service-map-configure): In addition to the Log Analytics agent for Linux, Linux agents require the Microsoft Dependency Agent to collect and send diagnostics data to Log Analytics Solutions such as [Service Map](https://docs.microsoft.com/en-us/azure/azure-monitor/insights/service-map).
+- [CustomScript](https://docs.microsoft.com/en-us/azure/virtual-machines/extensions/custom-script-linux): the Azure Custom Script Extension for Linux virtual machines is used to run scripts at provisioning time on Linux virtual machines.

+The Azure Custom Script Extension is used to run a bash script on the virtual machines of both virtual machine scale sets.

+TCP